 Staying safe when you travel

-You have to wear a face mask on all means of public transportation at all times.
+You have to wear the astm level 3 masks on all means of public transportation.
 Also, try to maintain a distance of 1-2 meters between you and others as much as possible, avoid contact with anyone who is sick or with frequently touched surfaces, such as handrails, elevator buttons and kiosks.
 If you must touch these surfaces, use hand sanitizer or wash your hands afterward.
+On top of that, you can also purchase a perfect set of Shoes, Tracks, T-shirts at good discounts using Nike Promo Codes.

 Safe car trips